ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 What is common here is that:

-1. All these events have ***graph reachability in spacetime***.
+1. Event `A` ***graph reachability in spacetime*** from all the events in its causal history.
-    That is, we can connect these events with a continuous line.
+    That is, without lifting the pen from the paper or going backwards in time, we can connect any event in `A`'s past with `A`.
 1. Working backwards from `A`, we can see that all the vector clock values satisfy the ***happens before*** relation: that is, all preceding vector clock values are less than `A`'s vector clock value.

-in addition to this, by looking at events that come after `A`, we can see that they all have vector clock values that are larger than `A`'s.
+In addition to this, by looking at events that come after `A` (in other words, `A` is in the causal history of some future event), we can see that they all have vector clock values larger than `A`'s.

 ### Are the Vector Clocks of All Events Comparable?